-The practice provided preventive care and supported patients to ensure better oral health.

-Staff were aware of and, prior to the Covid pandemic, involved with, national oral health campaigns and local schemes which supported patients to live healthier lives, for example, local stop smoking services.
+- The practice provided preventive care and supported patients to ensure better oral health - Staff were aware of and involved with national oral health campaigns and local schemes which supported patients to live healthier lives, for example, local stop smoking services.
 They directed patients to these schemes when appropriate.